topbitdu/unidom-contact/ROADMAP.md

 2. Improved the Email Address model to include the Model Extension concern

 ## v0.3
-1. Improved the Contact Subscription model to add the ::subscribe method
+1. Improved the Contact Subscription model to add the .``subscribe`` method
 2. Improved the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v0.5

 ## v0.3.1